RUSA will adopt a Business Plan to document fiscal strategies for the division that will focus and direct efforts. These strategies will:

 Information about RUSA’s Endowment and Use of Endowment Interest

 If, at the end of the fiscal year, the revenues from membership dues, preconferences and online courses, RUSQ, donations and publications exceed expenses, the balance (to a maximum of $49,999) may be invested in the RUSA Endowment.
 Under the terms of the “Operating Agreement” between ALA and its divisions, divisions are allowed to transfer funds to a long-term investment account and earn interest on the investments provided they have met their mandated reserve level.
 ALA advises divisions to establish “four or more months of reserves.”
 RUSA’s “mandated reserve” policy states: RUSA will achieve and maintain a reserve amounting to 50% of the average expenditures over the last three fiscal years.In 2007, the RUSA Board established that the portion of net earnings (interest less bank fees) to be paid from the endowment fund to the RUSA division fund may be up to 100%.
-Fifty percent of the net earnings (interest) will be used to support Annual Conference programs and the remainder will be used to support other division initiatives.
+50% of the net earnings (interest) will be used to support Annual Conference programs and the remainder will be used to support other division initiatives.
 The RUSA Board and the Budget and Finance committee will make decisions about the expenditures of these funds based on the financial stability of RUSA and the extent to which budget proposals support the RUSA Strategic Plan.The amount of interest varies and is dependent upon the amount of money in the account and stock market/bond performance for the year.
-In recent years the interest has varied from $6,000 to $10,000, which translates to $3,000-$5,000 available to division programming at Annual Conference and that same amount is available for new initiatives.
-RUSA board invites sections and committees to prepare proposals (deadline May 1) for initiative funding.
+In recent years the interest has varied from $6,000 to $10,000, which translates to $3,000-$5,000 available to division programming at Annual Conference and that same amount available for new initiatives.
+The RUSA board invites sections and committees to prepare proposals (deadline May 1) for initiative funding.
+The Budget and Finance Committee works with the Executive Director to create a draft budget to present to the RUSA Board for approval.
+The committee shall be appointed by the President-Elect and will include the President-Elect, the President, the Immediate Past-President and the BARC Representative, as well as representatives of three of the sections on a rotation.

-Chairperson will submit an itemized statement of expenses broken down by category to the RUSA office, on a copy of the request for reimbursement form.
+Chairperson should submit an itemized statement of expenses broken down by category to the RUSA office, on a copy of the request for reimbursement form.

 Original receipts for the expenses must be included.